 - Sundried tomatoes

 You’ll notice that the noodles absorb the sauce the longer it sits.
-So, just before serving add some extra mayo or yogurt to the bowl and mix to combine.
-There you have it, it’s creamy once again!
+To keep tuna pasta salad moist, add some extra mayonnaise or yogurt to the bowl and mix to combine just before serving.

-I love a small or medium pasta that has crevices and grooves that do the job of holding all of that delicious dressing.
-Elbow, rotini, small penne, bowties, or fusilli pasta are my favorites.
+For any pasta salad, I love small or medium size pasta that has crevices and grooves that do the job of holding all of that delicious salad dressing.
+Elbow, rotini, small penne, bowties, or fusilli pasta are my favorites to make this tuna pasta salad with.

 You may also love to browse my favorite healthy salad recipes!